Best Crypto Cards in Canada (2026)

 Tria offers 0% FX across all tiers - Signature at 4.5% ($109/yr) and Premium at 6% ($250/yr).
 Yield-linked rewards simplify CRA tracking since there is no volatile token to manage separately.
 For Canadian snowbirds spending in USD, the 0% FX eliminates the 2.5% Big Five markup entirely.

-Kolo (5% BTC cashback, 0% FX, $0 annual fee) is the highest free-tier return available in Canada ($5/txn cap, $200/mo cashback cap).
+Kolo (current 2% BTC cashback headline, 0% FX, $0 annual fee) remains a free BTC cashback option for Canada.
 BTC cashback is taxable at receipt and creates a CRA disposition when spent - pair with tax software.

 ether.fi (3%, 1% FX) serves Canadian ETH holders with its borrow-to-spend model.
-Given Canada's capital gains taxation on every crypto disposition, the ability to borrow rather than sell is particularly valuable.
+Given Canada's capital gains taxation on every crypto disposition, borrowing rather than selling avoids the per-swipe ACB calculation.

 Domestic Canadian exchanges: Shakepay, Newton, and Wealthsimple Crypto are popular for CAD on-ramping but none offer a Visa/Mastercard spending card.
 Shakepay's Bitcoin rewards program (earn BTC for daily shaking) is notable but is not a card product.
 Coinsquare and NDAX also serve the Canadian market.
 All are registered with FINTRAC as MSBs.

-For the CAD-to-USDC-to-card pipeline, Shakepay and Newton offer instant Interac e-Transfer deposits with competitive spreads, making the process straightforward: deposit CAD via e-Transfer (instant), buy USDC, transfer to your card wallet.
+For the CAD-to-USDC-to-card pipeline, Shakepay and Newton offer instant Interac e-Transfer deposits with competitive spreads, and the flow is: deposit CAD via e-Transfer (instant), buy USDC, transfer to your card wallet.
 Total time: under 30 minutes.

-KAST (2%) and RedotPay (stablecoin-native, high limits) are the lower-friction prepaid options for Canadians who want stablecoin spending live before taking on a more involved exchange or custody setup. xPlace (up to 2%) adds a self-custody option with Solana integration.
+KAST (1.5% USD cashback on first $2K/mo) and RedotPay (stablecoin-native, high limits) are the lower-friction prepaid options for Canadians who want stablecoin spending live before taking on a more involved exchange or custody setup. xPlace (up to 2%) adds a self-custody option with Solana integration.

 What Changes Next